tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * **Answer:** Map plots can be used to visualize clusters of data points geographically.

-* **Answer:** Parallel coordinates and categories plots allow users to visualize correlations but also reorganize variables in order to get a better sense of multivariate relationships.
+* **Answer:** Parallel coordinates and categories plots allow users to visualize correlations, but also reorganize variables in order to get a better sense of multivariate relationships.

 Ask for any remaining questions before ending the class.